 Goosenecks state park

-If you love the world-famous Horseshoe bend, then you will definitely love Goosenecks too.
+If you love the world-famous Horseshoe bend, then you will definitely love Goosenecks.
 Goosenecks are two adjacent bends in the San Juan river.
 These bends are officially called the entrenched meanders.
-They have been impressively sculpted by natural forces, and in my opinion, are more imposing than Horseshoe bend.
+These meanders have been impressively sculpted by natural forces, and in my opinion, are more imposing than Horseshoe bend.
 Also, since Goosenecks state park is off the beaten track, it is easy to get as many pictures as you wish without any other human in your frame.

 Goosenecks state park has a primitive campground, picnic areas, and vault toilets.
 There is no food or drinking water available in the park.